This article includes :

-Chemistry is regarded as the most scoring subject amongst the three.
+Chemistry is regarded as the most scoring subject among he three.
 A good score in this section will enable you to clear the cut off comfortably.
-Aspirants often neglect this subject because of the numerous formulae and reaction.
+Aspirants often neglect this subject because of the numerous formula and reaction.
 It is however the least time consuming section with a high level of accuracy.

 Class 11 and 12 CBSE syllabus forms the basis of questions in JEE Main.
 Candidates should study from the NCERT textbooks to clear all the basic concepts.
 The chapter wise syllabus for Chemistry is given below:

 |General Organic Chemistry||Surface chemistry|

 |Alcohol Phenol Ether||Atomic Structure|

 |S-block elements||Chemical Kinetics|

 |Purification and Characterization of Organic Compounds||Principles related to Practical Chemistry|